About Lookup Table blocks

 ).

-Similarly, although the lookup table does not contain data for values of outside the [-3, 3]
+Similarly, although the lookup table does not contain data for the values outside of the range [-3, 3]

 , the lookup table block linearly extrapolates the nearest data points (2, 8

-Since lookup tables and simple estimation can be faster than mathematical function evaluations, usage of lookup table blocks can lead to increased speed in model simulation.
+Since table lookups and simple estimates can be faster than mathematical estimates of functions, the usage of lookup table blocks can lead to an increase in speed when modeling a model.
 Consider usage of lookup tables instead of mathematical function evaluations when:

 -